markroland/dotstar-sequences/readme.md

 This work is licensed under a [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) License.

-This work makes use of the [Adafruit CircuitPython DotStar](https://github.com/adafruit/Adafruit_CircuitPython_DotStar) library.
+This project makes use of the [Adafruit CircuitPython DotStar](https://github.com/adafruit/Adafruit_CircuitPython_DotStar) library, Three.js and other third party code.
+When using this project, please adhere to their respective licenses as necessary.